smartlook/smartlook.github.io/_docs/sdk/android.md

 Methods accepting `JSONObject` also exists in alternative form accepting `Bundle` object.

-In case developer wants to remove any global props he can do that by `removeSuperPropertyByKey(String propertyKey)` or `removeAllSuperProperties()` methods.
+In case developer wants to remove any global props they can do that by `removeSuperPropertyByKey(String propertyKey)` or `removeAllSuperProperties()` methods.
 Any global property is stored until app is uninstalled.

 ## Crash reporting